What is Hypertrophic Cardiomyopathy?

 Hypertrophic cardiomyopathy is a condition in which the heart muscle grows abnormally thick and stiff.
 It most often affects the walls of the left ventricle and septum.
 This makes it hard for the heart to pump blood correctly.
 This condition is often inherited.
 But it often doesn't show up until later in life.

-In some people, hypertrophic cardiomyopathy carries a risk for sudden cardiac death.
+In some people, hypertrophic cardiomyopathy carries a risk of sudden cardiac death.
 If you have any passing out spells, tell your provider right away.
 If anyone in your family has died suddenly, especially at an unexpected age, tell your provider.

 The condition can be managed, but there is no cure.
 Talk to your healthcare provider about treatment.